‘The time of my life’: meet the British grooms at the European Showjumping Championships

 And the grooms are being well looked after in Milan.

 “I find things are getting a bit better because they’re starting to appreciate the grooms more; there are more options,” Georgia said.
-“But at some shows, you’re like an outsider.
-Here is quite nice because we’ve got everything we need; they provided the hotel for us, the shuttles, the food is really nice, there’s even like a snack bar in the stables, there are TVs in there if you want to watch the class.”
+“At some shows, you’re like an outsider.
+Here is quite nice because we’ve got everything we need; they provided the hotel for us, the shuttles, the food is really nice, there’s even like a snack bar in the stables – there are TVs in there if you want to watch the class.”

 The grooms described their charges; Laith, who can scream like the stallion he is at home, but is “like a pony” at a show, and loves his grass, Doc, “the most laid-back horse I’ve ever known”, who lies down to sleep at 9pm and gets up at 7am, and Casper, who spends a lot of time asleep, but comes out “like a kangaroo”.